On unitary invariants of quotient Hilbert modules along smooth complex analytic sets

-Since the similar construction can be done for the Hilbert modules $\HM \in B_r(\O)$ with submodules $\HM_0$ consisting of holomorphic functions $\A(\O)$ vanishing along $\Z$ to order $k$, one can also ask whether the quotient modules arising from such submodules are in $B_{(N+1)r}(\Z)$.
-In the following theorem, we give an affirmative answer of this for a simple class of Hilbert modules in $B_1(\O)$.
+Since the similar construction can be done for the Hilbert modules $\HM \in \mathrm B_r(\O)$ with submodules $\HM_0$ consisting of holomorphic functions in $\HM$ vanishing along $\Z$ to order $k$, it is natural to ask whether the quotient spaces arising from such submodules are in $\mathrm B_{|A|r}(\Z)$ where $|A|$ is the cardinality of the set $A$ of all multi-indices $\a=(\a_1,\hdots,\a_d)$ with $|\a|<k$.
+In the following theorem, we give an affirmative answer to this question for a large collection of Hilbert modules.